JupyterLab Accessibility Statement

 JupyterLab extensions: JupyterLab extensions written by the community may not be accessible because JupyterLab extensions can be written by anyone in the community and have no standard review process.
 We do not and can not review every JupyterLab extension.
 To support accessible extensions, we encourage extension authors to use existing, accessible JupyterLab components for their extensions.
 We also provide periodic opportunities for community education on accessibility.
 Please report the issue to the author and let them know the jupyter/accessibility community may be able to provide guidance.

 Jupyter accessibility contributors assessed the accessibility of JupyterLab by the following approaches:

-Regular automated testing to monitor for regressions (can be found at jupyter/accessibility
+Regular automated testing to monitor for regressions (can be found at the jupyter-a11y-testing repository).

 What the community is doing#

 Measures to support accessibility#

 Jupyter accessibility contributors take the following measures to ensure accessibility of JupyterLab:

 Include accessibility as part of our mission statement.